DATA-606-FALL-2022/DATA606_Ranjith_Reddy/README.md

     #### Conculsion:
       - If future order will be at the same day of prev order, percentage of reorders in the future product is high.
       - If future order will be after a week from the prev order, percentage of reorders in the future product is high.
+### Analyzing products
+   - How often a product is purchased?
+   - 5 Most Ordered Products
+        - Banana
+        - Bag of Organic Bananas
+        - Organic Strawberries
+        - Organic Baby Spinach
+        - Organic Hass Avocado
+        - 14% of all orders contains bananas.
+    - Organic products are frequently ordered.